mikesiconolfi/wsldesktop/README.md

   - `tfp` - Terraform plan
   - `tfa` - Terraform apply
   - `tfws` - Select Terraform workspace
+- **Kubernetes/EKS Shortcuts and Tools**:
+  - `k` - Shortcut for kubectl
+  - `eks-list` - List all EKS clusters
+  - `eks-switch` - Interactively switch between EKS clusters
+  - `eks-kubeconfig` - Update kubeconfig for a cluster
+  - `eks-manage` - Launch the EKS management tool
+  - `eks-pods` - List all pods across namespaces
+  - `eks-nodes` - List all nodes with status and resource usage
+  - `eks-shell` - Get a shell on a pod
+  - `eks-install-alb` - Install AWS Load Balancer Controller
 - **Modern CLI Tools**:
   - Use `bat` instead of `cat` for syntax highlighted file viewing
   - Use enhanced `ls`, `ll`, and `lt` for better directory listings